 Having an unpredictable work schedule can be extremely hard on employees.
 Some workplaces use something called "on-call scheduling," which is a scheduling practice that requires employees to report to work whenever they are called in.
 However, it can also leave an employee lacking a shift.
 This practice has recently come under fire from the New York attorney general.

-Employees that are subject to on-call scheduling frequently spend time and money commuting to their workplace only to be told that they are no longer needed or that they should leave earlier than expected.
+Employees who are subject to on-call scheduling frequently spend time and money commuting to their workplaces only to be told that they are no longer needed or that they should leave earlier than expected.
 On-call scheduling can also cause employees with children to miss hours if they are unable to secure child care.

 When a person's work schedule is constantly in flux, it can wreak havoc on their income due to inconsistent hours and earnings.
-Students that work a part time job are often left to choose between working their shift so that they can pay for school or attending their classes.
+Students who work a part-time job are often left to choose between working their shift and attending their classes.

 The Journal of Occupational and Environmental Medicine published a study that connected unpredictable work hours to negative consequences such as lowered physical and mental health and even reduced reasoning and recall skills.